NrFM-T/Interpretable-CNN-for-MNIST-Classification-using-Grad-CAM/README.md

 ## Overview
 This project implements a CNN model for MNIST digit classification using PyTorch and visualizes model decisions using Grad-CAM.

+This project focuses on both high accuracy and model interpretability.

 ## Features
 - CNN model (2 convolution layers + fully connected layer)
 - MNIST dataset training